 Check the credit and GPA requirements for transfer students through our Office of Admissions, then follow these easy steps to see how the College of General Studies can facilitate your transfer experience.

-1. Call DeLane Crutcher in the Office of Admissions and Financial Aid at 412-383-3790 to set up a preadmissions counseling appointment, where a CGS representative will conduct an evaluation of your previous college credits and help you create a customized plan to get you started.
+1. Call DeLane Crutcher in the Office of Admissions and Financial Aid at 412-383-3790 to set up a preadmissions counseling appointment.
 Need more information?
-Browse our programs or send us an email at email@example.com today!
+Browse our programs or send us an email at firstname.lastname@example.org today!

 4. After being admitted and paying your tuition deposit, you will be assigned a dedicated academic advisor who will help you enroll in the necessary classes to obtain your desired degree.

 Internal Transfers (coming from a school within the University of Pittsburgh)